sdolard/sublime-jsrevival/README.md

 jsrevival support for Sublime Text 2 by using node
 ========================

-jsrevival is based on a fork of https://github.com/fbzhong/sublime-jslint
+sublime-jsrevival is based on a fork of https://github.com/fbzhong/sublime-jslint

 Sublime Text 2 (http://www.sublimetext.com/2) is a text editor.

-jsrevival (https://github.com/sdolard/node-jsrevival) is a nodejs wrapper around the jslint tool by Douglas Crockford, [jslint](http://jslint.com).
+jsrevival (https://github.com/sdolard/node-jsrevival) is a another nodejs wrapper around the jslint tool by Douglas Crockford, [jslint](http://jslint.com).
 It provides an interface for detecting potential problems in JavaScript code.

 This project provide a plugin to add jsrevival support for Sublime Text 2.

 Features
 -------------

-- jsrevival: Run jsrevival (ctrl+j), or run jsrevival on save
+- jsrevival: run jsrevival (ctrl+j), or run jsrevival on save

-- jsrevival: Show jsrevival Result
+- jsrevival: show jsrevival Result

 - Highlight error line by click on the result view